Gigaspaces/xap-docs/site/content/sbp/sqlserver-delta-server.markdown

 ## Change Data Capture (CDC) Setup And Configuration

-Note:- This setup is for XAP.NET.
+This setup is for XAP.NET.
 Please download it here (http://www.gigaspaces.com/xap-download).
 After downloading XAP.NET, please run the version appropriate for your platform (x86 or x64).
 Remember to copy the license you received via email to the appropriate location (e.g. C:\GigaSpaces\XAP.NET 9.7.0 x86\Runtime\gslicense.xml).
 Next, proceed with starting XAP.NET and monitoring it via the Web-GUI as follows:

 a.
-Gs-agent{{<wbr>}} - This can be enabled via windows service or by running Gs-agent.exe thus:
+Gs-agent - This can be enabled via windows service or by running Gs-agent.exe thus:

 ```bash
 C:\GigaSpaces\XAP.NET 9.7.0 x86\NET v4.0.30319\Bin\Gs-agent.exe